- Overview

 Sampling local cuisine

-As part of the guided outings, we also get a chance to sample the best of the local cuisine when Dave takes you to one of the best restaurants or cafes in the area where we are having our outing that day.
+As part of the outings, we also get a chance to sample the best of the local cuisine when Dave takes you to one of the best restaurants or cafes in the area where we are having our outing that day.

 Click here to read more about the amazing food on our eco yoga retreats